A greyhound laying down in their cosy bed.

 Information from greyhound rescue groups also indicates that many rescued racing greyhounds have been underfed, possibly because they have been kept on a restricted diet to keep them at a lean racing weight.

-Two greyhounds running on a beach
+Two greyhounds playing on the beach.

-Two greyhounds running on a beach
+Two greyhounds playing on the beach.

 Retirement